Michaela Gleave: Permanent installations

-Gleave has been commissioned to create several permanent installations including those at the The Rechabite, Western Australia; the Bendigo Art Gallery, Victoria; and her light installation, We Are Made of Stardust, constructed from LEDs at the Salamanca Art Center, Tasmania.
+Gleave has been commissioned to create several permanent installations including those at The Rechabite, Western Australia; the Bendigo Art Gallery, Victoria; and her light installation, We Are Made of Stardust, constructed from LEDs at the Salamanca Art Center, Tasmania.

 Works

 In 2013, her light installation A Day is Longer than a Year was featured in the Fremantle Arts Centre.
 In 2014, she broadcast a seven-hour performance Waiting for Time (7-hour confetti work) that incorporated an automated confetti canon eruption every minute.
 In 2016, her red neon installation Fear Eats the Soul featured at the entrance of the Dark Mofo festival in Hobart, Tasmania.
 At the festival the Tasmanian Symphony Orchestra collaborated with Gleave to perform the opening ceremony, A Galaxy of Suns.
 In 2017, her piece The World Arrives at Night (Star Printer) was featured at the University of Queensland Art Museum's exhibit New Alchemists.

 In 2021, Gleave's collaboration with Aileen Sage Architects was shortlisted for the National Gallery of Victoria Architecture Commission competition.
 The same year, her 2014 piece The World Arrives at Night (Star Printer) was featured at TarraWarra Biennial.

 The Vivid Sydney 2022 festival featured Gleave's Endless Love atop of the Circular Quay train station.
 On November 26, 2022, Gleave created the installation Between Us.
 The installation, which lasted from 9pm to midnight local time, projected morse code lighting bursts from Footscray Community Arts Centre and The Substation in Newport art gallery.
 The Between Us installation is scheduled to be repeated at the Perth Festival in 2023.